-Please stay safe and well, and please feel free to contact us with any questions or suggestions you may have about this report or our operations.
+On behalf of the full Board and our entire field and office staff, we are excited for the many opportunities that lie ahead for Matador and its stakeholder group.
+As we continue our commitment to creating long-term value in a responsible manner in the oilfield and in the community as evidenced by this Sustainability Report, we are especially grateful to have you as investors in Matador and appreciate your trust and support through the years.
+Please feel free to contact us with any questions or suggestions you may have about this report or our operations.
 Tim, Julie and I - along with the rest of the Board and staff - welcome your feedback as we explore additional ways to provide our stakeholders with clear, comparable ESG-related information.